angrybacon/doomsday-wiki/markdown/chapters/meandeck/brainstorm.md

 ## Preamble

-*Preface: We will be using terminology and abbreviations introduced in the Basics chapter of the wiki.
+*Preface: We will be using terminology and abbreviations introduced in the Basics chapter of the Wiki.
 If you have not read the Basics chapter it is recommended you do so first as this builds upon the concepts introduced there.*

 Brainstorm is one of the most powerful spells available in the Legacy format at